Stocks Regain 9% as Haywire Week Wraps Up

 Yields pared some gains after the University of Michigan's survey showed the coronavirus and the stock-market selloff are chipping away at Americans' economic outlook, one of the many economic data points investors will be parsing to gauge how the virus is affecting businesses and consumers in the U.S.

-The week has been dominated by severe bursts of selling -- on two occasions so hard and so fast that for the first time in 23 years, circuit-breakers were triggered that froze the entire market for 15-minute spans.
-Investors searched for protection in the options market, sending prices higher and driving the Cboe Volatility Index, known as Wall Street's "fear gauge," to its highest level since the financial crisis.
+On two occasions in the past week, stocks fell so hard and so fast that for the first time in 23 years, circuit-breakers were triggered that froze the entire market for 15-minute spans.
+Investors searched for protection in the options market, sending prices higher and driving the Cboe Volatility Index, known as Wall Street's "fear gauge," to its highest level since the financial crisis this week.

-To some, the waves of selling were reminiscent of dark moments during the financial crisis.
+To some, the jolts of volatility in recent weeks were reminiscent of dark moments during the financial crisis."When you go weeks and weeks of constant selling pressure, it's pretty brutal on the psychology," said Mike Bailey, director of research at FBB Capital Partners.

 Some traders said it was hard to transact at times and that liquidity, or how easy it is to get in and out of positions, worsened in certain markets.
 That was apparent in Treasurys and other markets throughout the week.